vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 }
 {% endhighlight %}

-If the acction is succesful the response body is filled with the cooresponding state to confirm.
+If the action is successful, the response body will contain the corresponding state, to confirm:

 {% highlight json %}
 {